ABS-CBN: Television

-ABS-CBN Studios’ content is also syndicated to a wide range of partner channels through blocktime agreements including A2Z, ALLTV, GMA Network, TV5, and international broadcasters expanding its audience reach via both traditional and digital means.

-In addition to its core platforms, ABS-CBN distributes content through global streaming services such as Netflix, iWant, Amazon Prime Video, Viu, WeTV iflix, iQIYI, and YouTube, reflecting its commitment to digital transformation and international distribution.
+ABS-CBN Studios’ content is also syndicated to a wide range of partner channels through blocktime agreements including A2Z, ALLTV, GMA Network, GTV, and TV5.
+In addition to its core platforms, ABS-CBN distributes content through global streaming services such as Netflix, iWant, Amazon Prime Video, Viu, WeTV iflix, iQIYI, and YouTube.

-News
+News and public relations

-ABS-CBN News and Current Affairs, known on-air as ABS-CBN News, is the news and current affairs division.
-It is the country's largest international news gathering and broadcast organization, maintaining several foreign news bureaus and offices through ABS-CBN's Global division.
+ABS-CBN News and Current Affairs, also known as ABS-CBN News, is the news and current affairs division.
+It is the country's largest international news and broadcast organization, maintaining several foreign news bureaus and offices through ABS-CBN's Global division.
 It produces two of the longest-running national newscasts in the Philippines: TV Patrol, launched in 1987, is the country's longest-running Tagalog-language primetime newscast; and The World Tonight, which first aired in 1966, is the longest-running English-language television newscast in the country.

 The origins of ABS-CBN News can be traced back to the late 1940s and early 1950s, when the news division began as the news section of two Manila-based radio stations: DZBC, which opened in 1949, and DZAQ, which started in 1950, both operated by the Bolinao Electronics Corporation.
-In 1951, DZRI in Pangasinan was added, further expanding the network's news reach.
-These early stations, later absorbed into the Alto Broadcasting System, broadcast news programs and commentary as part of their regular schedules, laying the foundation for the company's future leadership in Philippine news broadcasting.
+In 1951, DZRI in Pangasinan was added.
+These early stations, later absorbed into the Alto Broadcasting System, broadcast news programs and commentary as part of their regular schedules.

-ABS-CBN News and Current Affairs is organized into several current divisions: